Stripstone/jubly-reader/docs/git_workflow_cheatsheet.md

 This file is meant for the local diff-driven workflow you are using with Git, runtime review, and whichever implementation agent is currently in use.

 Use it as a quick reference during the patch loop.
+Read `09_ARCHITECTURAL_GUARDRAILS_AND_SCAFFOLD_DISCIPLINE.md` when the pass touches scaffold shape, ownership cleanup, or prototype-to-production hardening.

 ---